Civilization II: Other features

+Development

-DevelopmentCivilization II was designed by Brian Reynolds, Douglas Caspian-Kaufman and Jeff Briggs.
+Civilization II was designed by Brian Reynolds, Douglas Caspian-Kaufman and Jeff Briggs.
 Following the success of Civilization, the ongoing development of a sequel was kept secret for years.
 The game was publicly announced when the team was in the final stage of tweaking and balancing.
 The game's working title was Civilization 2000.
 Asked about Sid Meier's involvement in the project, Reynolds replied, "We sat down and brainstormed about it and hashed out ideas, that's about it."
 Emulating the recently released Doom, Reynolds implemented support for modding despite Meier's fear that customers would blame the company for poor-quality mods.

 Meier commented, "Civilization greatly favored the military approach to achieving victory.
 We've now adjusted the balance to make trade and diplomacy a more integral part of the game".

 On the PC Civilization II was developed for Windows 3.1 and later using the WinG API.
 The later released Civilization II: Multiplayer Gold Edition required Windows 95, and no longer ran on Windows 3.1.